OAGr/blog-posts/cause-x-alternatives.md

 - "AI Alignment Techniques A-Ω*" (Just a whole lot of approaches)
 - "Global AGI Treaty Variants A-Ω"

+To be clear, I do think that work on both exploring possible candidates for Cause X is likely useful, just not significantly more useful than many other things people could be researching.

 ## Take Aways

 So, in summary, I would suggest these three updates to those interested in "Cause X."